JSiggelkow/Formula-1-Visualizer/README.md

 ### Populate a toy database

 1. Create a `.env` file in the repo's root, and populate it with the necessary environment variables to connect to the database.
-The list of environment variables can be found here.
-(TODO(qianxug): link this once merged)
+The list of environment variables can be found [here](https://github.com/JSiggelkow/Formula-1-Visualizer/blob/main/milestone-0/consts.py#L7-L10).
     - Most likely, just this line is enough:
         ```
         MYSQL_PASSWORD=[your root password]